 Plus, as you can imagine there are endless websites and blogs on pregnancy.
 I read tons of articles weekly (maybe even daily).
 It was nice to get medical professional advice and points of views from real mothers.
 You can easily get lost in those pregnancy forums!

 The book I actually read on pregnancy was, The Womanly Art of Breastfeeding, (Affiliate Link) it is a great empowering book on breastfeeding.
-It helped me out so much, my daughter is now 19 months, and I am still breastfeeding.
+It helped me out so much, my daughter is now 19 months (as of 2020 she is almost 3), and I am still breastfeeding.
 That is the impact it made.